What’s Covered By A Condo Association or Homeowners Association’s Insurance Policy?

 Who is responsible for my loss?
 My insurance policy or the association?

 It’s important to understand what a homeowners and condo association’s policy covers and how that differs from a homeowners or condo owner’s insurance policy.
-Most of the time Homeowners and Condo Associations boards are a group of people elected the community and are owners of condo units or homes within their community.
+Most of the time Homeowners and Condo Associations boards are a group of people elected by the community and are owners of condo units or homes within their community.
 Also, the association will usually hire a management company that dedicates and LCAM to oversee the association.

 The 2018 Florida Statutes on Condominiums